Nurses And Midwives Health Review

 Yes - all profits are diverted back into the fund, for increased benefits to members.

 2. Who can apply?
 Are there restrictions?

 Nurses and Midwives Health is a restricted fund.
 You can only join NMW if you’re a current or former member of a nursing or midwives union and are currently working, or have previously worked, in any of these roles:

-Nursing and Midwives Health isn't on our panel, but we're confident we can get you a great deal on your health insurance.
+Nursing and Midwives Health isn’t on our panel but we’re confident we can find you a great deal on your health insurance.
 You’ll need to contact the fund directly if you’re interested in switching to one of their policies.

 Yes - but you can avoid the LHC if you take out hospital cover by July 1st following your 31st birthday.

 8. What age are children covered up to?